Indicaza/shard-api/README.md

 ## Setup and Configuration

-Setting up Shard-Server is a breeze, even if you're new to the world of development.
+Set up is a breeze, even if you're new to the world of development.
 Here's a step-by-step guide to get you started:

 1. **Clone the Repository:** Start by cloning the repository to your local machine.